e11938258/InDMP/README.md

 | Access Token Lifespan | dmp_app, repository_app | 1 day |
 | Assigned Default Client Scopes | dmp_app, repository_app | update |

-5. Create two new users: "dmp_app_1" and "repository_app_1" with (same) passwords.
+5. Create two new users: "dmp_app_1" and "repository_app_1" with passwords.

 That's it!
 The first time you call a request, you will be redirected to a login page where you will enter your login details (depending on the service you are calling - dmp_app_1 or repository_app_1) to receive a token.
-The token will be valid for one day (depending on the settings).
 When creating users, each of them will get a client id, which the InDMP application will use to recognize from which service the request was sent.

 ## How to run